 - Do I dish up encouragement or dole out quick criticism?

 - Do I provide peace and order or rushing and chaos?

 - Do I work some laughter into the mix or is what I offer soured by drudgery?

 - Do I supply a steady diet of grace and unconditional love or does my family have to go out to find acceptance?

 - Will they find listening and understanding among my offerings or do they have to look elsewhere for someone to really “get” them?

 - Am I supplying enough physical touch and tender affection to nourish their hearts or do they leave my home craving what they lack?

 - When they ask for my attention, do they get a heaping helping or are they scrounging for the leftovers?

 We need to ask these questions because if our husbands or children are leaving our homes spiritually, emotionally or relationally hungry for the things we are responsible to provide, the bitter counterfeits of this world are going to look really good to their starved spirits.
-What a powerful influence we can exert simply by filling their hearts, “right up to the humps” as my Taylor once said.
+What a powerful influence we can exert simply by offering sweet things that fill their hearts, “right up to the humps” as my Taylor once said.